flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 All music pieces in this blog are generated with [MuseScore](https://musescore.org/en).
 To make the music sound less mechanical or less terrible, you need to carefully adjust dynamics, tempos, pedals, etc. And even so, the music may still sound unsatisfactory.
 The original Beethoven's sonata generated with MuseScore sounds bad even with dynamics and articulations added.

-However, [ch0p1n](https://github.com/flujoo/ch0p1n) can only deal with pitch and durational aspects of music for now, but to make music sound good, you need to adjust a lot of variables.
+However, [ch0p1n](https://github.com/flujoo/ch0p1n) can only deal with pitch and durational aspects of music for now, but to make music sound good, you need to adjust a tremendous amount of variables.
 This is also why I said deep learning is more promising.

 Some comments think the terribleness results from that [ch0p1n](https://github.com/flujoo/ch0p1n) can only generate syntactically correct music which may be musically meaningless.
 While I agree that [ch0p1n](https://github.com/flujoo/ch0p1n) has this limitation, I do believe in most cases, syntactically correct music is good enough to sound good.

-I will generate more convincing music with [ch0p1n](https://github.com/flujoo/ch0p1n) in the future.
+I will try to generate more convincing music with [ch0p1n](https://github.com/flujoo/ch0p1n) in the future.

 [^1]: Nierhaus, G. (2009).
 Algorithmic Composition: Paradigms of Automated Music Generation.
 Springer Science & Business Media.